youssefkhalil320/Automate_Kol_sana_wnta_tyb/README.md

 ## Usage
-This code is for automating sending <<Kol sana w anta tyb>> or any message by adding your friends names and numbers.
+This code is for automating sending "Kol sana w anta tyb" or any message by adding your friends names and numbers.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.